Research Management Workstream

 They align with FCDO's strategic areas of support for education in Pakistan

-The resulting research agenda addresses four priority areas that are critical to transforming the education systems in Pakistan, along with two cross-cutting themes that explore common and systematic solutions needed to improve these four priority areas.
-These priority areas and cross-cutting themes are summarised in the box below:
+The resulting research agenda addresses four priority areas that are critical to transforming the education systems in Pakistan, along with two cross-cutting themes that explore common and systematic solutions needed to transform and strengthen education system for the most disadvantaged groups (e.g. girls, children with disabilities, and those from minorities).

 Priority Area One: